Isadora (film): Releases

 The original 177-minute version premiered at Loew's Hollywood in Los Angeles on 18 December 1968.
 While praising Redgrave's performance, critics took issue with the film's length and pacing and 20 minutes were soon cut.
 Despite the reduced running time, the film still performed disappointingly and the film closed at Loew's Hollywood on 6 February 1969.

-The 138-minute cut opened in Europe in spring 1969, while the US edit, retitled The Loves of Isadora, premiered in April of that year.
+The 140-minute cut opened in Europe in spring 1969, while the 131-minute Northern American version, retitled The Loves of Isadora, premiered in April of that year.

-NBC-TV broadcast a partially-restored version of the original cut on 30 June – 1 July 1972, running 168 minutes.
+NBC-TV broadcast a partially restored version of the original cut on 30 June – 1 July 1972, running 168 minutes.
 It was repeated in April 1973, then made available for syndication.

 Reisz' director's cut debuted on California cable station Z Channel in 1986, then was released on VHS in July 1988 by MCA Home Video.

 Reception

-On Rotten Tomatoes, the film has an aggregate score of 78% based on 7 positive and 2 negative critic reviews.
+On Rotten Tomatoes, the film has an aggregate score of 80% based on 8 positive and 2 negative critic reviews.

 Soundtrack

-Kapp Records issued a soundtrack LP, The Loves of Isadora, in October 1969 (catalogue number KRS-5511).
-It includes Jarre's theme music, Anthony Bowles' incidental music and classical performances, and other material.
+Kapp Records issued a soundtrack stereo LP, The Loves of Isadora, in October 1969 (catalogue number KRS-5511).
+It includes Jarre's theme music, Anthony Bowles' incidental music, orchestral music by Bach, Beethoven, Bizet, Borodin and Tchaikovsky used on the soundtrack, and the song "Bye Bye Blackbird", with an unnamed orchestra conducted by Jarre.
+The cover of the North American pressings of the soundtrack feature a photo of Redgrave by Victor Skrebneski, taken during the production of the movie Camelot.